hms-dbmi/gehlenborglab-website/_projects/higlass.md

   - nih_r00hg007583

 gallery:
-  higlass-multivec.png: 'HiGlasss now supports multi-vector data, shown here in a stacked bar track view.'
+  higlass-multivec.png: 'HiGlass now supports multi-vector data, shown here in a stacked bar track view.'

 blurb:
   - HiGlass is a tool for exploring genomic contact matrices and tracks.
 It can be configured to explore and compare contact matrices across multiple scales.